This section of the Application Guide covers the requirements for supporting documents, and how to submit them with your graduate application.

 All of your supporting documents should meet the following requirements:

-PDF, .jpg or .png format.
+Files should be in PDF, .jpg or .png format.
 Word documents (.doc or .docx) are not accepted.
-If you are unsure how to convert your files to PDF format, see below for instructions;
+If you are unsure how to convert your files to PDF format, see below for instructions.

-smaller than 4MB (for upload to your application form).
+Files should be smaller than 4MB (for upload to your application form).
 Documents larger than 4MB cannot be uploaded to your application form.
-If your document is larger than 4MB, see below for instructions;
+If your document is larger than 4MB, see below for instructions.

-- written in English, unless otherwise permitted by the department.
 Documents you have written yourself, such as a research proposal or written work, must be in English unless indicated otherwise on your course page.
 An English translation by a third party is not acceptable, unless explicitly permitted by the department.
 Official transcripts not issued in English should be translated by a professional translator, the relevant issuing body of the original document, or an authorised notary.
 Please note, if you are uploading a translated transcript, you will also need to upload the original language version of this transcript.

 Documents such as a research proposal or written work must be entirely your own work, except where clearly indicated.
-Your work may be checked using plagiarism detection software (see our guidance on plagiarism);
+Your work may be checked using plagiarism detection software (see our guidance on plagiarism).

-- accessible.
-When your application is processed, all of the documents you have uploaded will be merged into a single PDF document, so make sure you have removed any encryption or password protection;
+When your application is processed, all of the documents you have uploaded will be merged into a single PDF document, so make sure you have removed any encryption or password protection.

 Should I post my paper documents to you when I apply?